What to Expect at a Funeral: Everything You Need to Know About Attending a Funeral

 The funeral service chosen is dependent on beliefs, budget and the preference of the deceased or the family.
 There’s a misconception that funerals must be religious, but this isn’t the case for our funeral services.
 You have a choice of religious or non-religious funerals; the latter focusing on celebrating the life lost and personalising the service for them.
 Funerals can be held in chapels, churches, or for a non-religious funeral service, they can be held just about anywhere; from a hotel or beautiful garden setting, to the home of the deceased.

 I’m attending a funeral; how long does it take?

-The length of the funeral service depends on the type chosen.
-Some funeral services can be an hour, even 90 minutes, but typically a funeral service lasts around 30 minutes.
+The length of the funeral service depends on the type chosen, but typically it lasts around 30 minutes.

 What funeral flowers should I bring/send?

 If flowers are welcome at the service, there is no right or wrong flower to choose for funeral flowers.
 The thought process behind funeral flowers is that they are thoughtful, and they add colour and beautify the location.
 Flowers vary to arrangements made for wreaths and for placement atop a coffin, but to bring as a gift, the most popular choice are lilies, followed by chrysanthemums, roses, carnations and gladioli.
 If you want to know when to send flowers, you can send an arrangement for the service, or send sympathy flowers after.
 There is no window for this gesture.

 If the person lost has left a will detailing their funeral arrangement wishes, or if they had taken out a pre-paid funeral plan, these are honoured.
 Alternatively, if a will wasn’t created or it’s not possible to implement the requests stated, the next of kin or closest relative makes the funeral arrangements.
 This person could be their spouse, civil partner, family or a longstanding, close friend.